lewissbaker/papers/isocpp/atomic_notify_fixes.md

 be destroyed.

-This limits the ability for users to implement synchronisation primitives like `std::counting_semaphore` in terms of `std::atomic` without relying on implementation-specific behaviour
+This limits the ability for users to implement synchronisation primitives like `std::counting_semaphore` in terms of `std::atomic` without relying on implementation-specific behaviour.

 We can either pursue language improvements that make it valid to call (some of) the existing notifying functions with the address of a potentially destroyed atomic object, or we can pursue a library solution that provides